The Best Structure for Property Developers

 If you get it right at the beginning, you’re not just planning for tax — you’re protecting your assets.

-Now (and this is VERY important), If you do a development and decide to keep it for long term investment, we recommend that you set up a different structure otherwise known as a Trading Trust with a Company as Trustee.
+This is VERY important.
+If you do a development and decide to keep it for long term investment, we recommend that you set up a

 It looks like this: